 Although many people may have anticipated that Sony would increase the number of pixels to compete with or even outdo DSLR competitors like the Nikon D850 and Canon EOS 5DS, the company has decided to maintain the exact pixel count as the Alpha A7R II.

-Although Sony has adopted some of the advancements from the 24.2MP Alpha A9 and combined them with this more densely packed chip, the 42.2MP back-illuminated full-frame Exmor R CMOS sensor is still at the heart of the A7R III.
+Although Sony has adopted some advancements from the 24.2MP Alpha A9 and combined them with this more densely packed chip, the 42.2MP back-illuminated full-frame Exmor R CMOS sensor is still at the heart of the A7R III.

 Sony a7r III Performance